-The Arafura Games Steering Committee has established an Advisory Committee to support the planning and delivery of the Arafura Games 2019.
+The Arafura Games Steering Committee has established an Advisory Committee to support the planning and delivery of the Arafura Games.
 The Advisory Committee is governed by a Terms of Reference.

-Andrew’s role as Deputy Chief Executive Officer for the Department of Tourism and Culture (DTC) incorporates responsibility for tourism and events for the department and overseeing 130+ staff.
+Andrew’s role as Acting CEO for the Department of Tourism, Sport and Culture (DTSC) incorporates responsibility for tourism and events for the department and overseeing 80+ staff.

 Andrew is a strategic and passionate senior executive who delivers business objectives with a track record of success.
 He has proven success in the development and implementation of strategic business plans and the management of revenue and budgetary targets.
 Andrew also has demonstrated experience in the public and private sector at sporting, entertainment and corporate organisations, working across all levels of the business while managing teams of various sizes.

 He has an extensive record in leading the planning and delivery of major national and international projects including events.
 Successful completion of an MBA at Macquarie Graduate School of Management and graduate of the Company Directors Course, Australian Institute of Company Directors.

 Kate is the Member for Sanderson and has 20 years’ experience working for the NT Government, including as a Sports Adviser during previous Arafura Games.
 In 2017 she led a steering committee to help re-establish the Arafura Games, and her role on the Arafura Games Advisory Committee will ensure the initial vison for the Games continues to be implemented.

 For years Kate has been a sports volunteer and administrator across local AFL, Netball and Basketball Clubs.
 She has a degree in Indigenous Affairs and is a graduate of the Institute of Company Directors.
 Previously an elected member of the City of Darwin, Kate is a Board Member for the Duke of Edinburgh NT Chapter.